Lake Simcoe Region Conservation Authority

 The water quality of Lake Simcoe and its tributaries is fundamental to the quality of life we enjoy in the City of Barrie.
-Protection of these water bodies is essential for providing; clean drinking water, biodiversity, habitat for fish, wildlife and plant species, and recreational tourism.
+Protection of these water bodies is essential for providing: clean drinking water, biodiversity, habitat for fish, wildlife and plant species, and recreational tourism.

 Lake Simcoe is the largest inland lake in southern Ontario, outside of the Great Lakes.
-The lake is a valuable sport fishery and recreational asset which contributes about $200 million a year to the economy.
+The lake is a valuable sport fishery and recreational asset which contributes about $200 million per year to the economy.

 Over the years, Lake Simcoe has experienced a wide range of pressures such as excessive nutrients, pollutants, invasive species, climate change and pressures from human activities.

 The main concern effecting Lake Simcoe is the over-abundance of phosphorus.
-Excess phosphorus enters the Lake from sewage plants, storm sewers, septic systems, and urban and agricultural run-off.
+Excess phosphorus enters the lake from sewage plants, storm sewers, septic systems, and urban and agricultural run-off.

 Drinking water source protection is the protection of water resources such as lakes, rivers and groundwater from contamination or overuse and is the first step in a multi-barrier approach to protecting our drinking water sources.
 Water is critical to all aspects of our lives.
-Protecting water sources is important because it ensures there is enough safe water for all of our uses - now and in the future.
+Protecting water sources is important because it ensures there is enough safe water for all of our uses, now and in the future.

 The City of Barrie receives its drinking water from both surface water and groundwater sources.
 The City currently protects the drinking water sources by monitoring and managing our lakes, streams and creeks, by using up to date water treatment systems, by ensuring that pipes, watermains and storage towers are in good repair, by testing it regularly, and by the ongoing training of City staff.

 It is important to protect our drinking water sources in order to safeguard human health, as well as to ensure there is an adequate supply of water now and in the future.